x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/switchovers-and-failovers-exchange-2013-help.md

   - A *failover* refers to unexpected events that result in the unavailability of services, data, or both.
 A failover involves the system automatically recovering from the failure by activating a passive mailbox database copy to make it the active mailbox database copy.
 If no healthy target is found during a failover, the mailbox database will be dismounted.

-Exchange 2013 is specifically designed to handle both switchovers and failovers.
+Exchange 2013 is designed to handle both switchovers and failovers.

 Looking for management tasks related to high availability and site resilience?
 See [Managing high availability and site resilience](managing-high-availability-and-site-resilience-exchange-2013-help.md).